SW-Social Work Courses

 This course uses a multi-disciplinary perspective on aspects of domestic disaster preparedness and response for natural and man-made disasters.
 This course provides review of current recommendations on disaster preparedness, local, state and federal response networks and organizations, and psychosocial aspects of response including sheltering, crisis intervention and psychological first aid.
 This course does not cover international issues.

-This course offers an introduction to the helping profession of social work with service learning opportunities in local social service agencies.
-A didactic classroom and service learning lab that integrates field observation with self-awareness related values, professionalism and ethical practice.
-At the successful conclusion of this course, students may apply for social work major status.
-(SL).
+This course offers an introduction to the helping profession of social work with service learning and simulation opportunities in local social service agencies.
+The service learning lab integrates field observation with self-awareness related values, professionalism and ethical practice (SL).

 SW 302.
 Social Welfare Policy Analysis.
 3 Hours.